ibowditch/userdocs/internal.md

 - Additional configuration/Encryption: On

 For new VPC security group, we will need to set Inbound Rules for any instances that need to use it.

+**NB: Check that the default security group (normally sg-bbc0cbc4) is included with a PostGresql rule in inbound rules.
+This allows all instances in my EB domain to access the RDS**

 Also provided access to dev machine, home IP address, so can be accessed with pgadmin.